ScriptBasic/WinPBX/docs/CPrint Class/00-Index.md

 Displays a Page Setup dialog box that enables the user to specify the attributes of a printed page.
 These attributes include the paper size and source, the page orientation (portrait or landscape), and the width of the page margins.

 ```
-PageSetup (BYVAL hwndOwner AS HWND = NULL) AS BOOLEAN
+FUNCTION PageSetup (BYVAL hwndOwner AS HWND = NULL) AS BOOLEAN
 ```

 | Parameter  | Description |